 SingularityTM Black, Coating Services

-NanoLab provides coating services for your baffles, telescopes spars, and other optical parts.
+NanoLab provides coating services for baffles, telescope components, and other optical parts, or artists works.
 Your parts will be handled in a class 100 clean space to prevent particulate contamination during the coating process.
-Parts up to 9" diameter x 24" long can be masked and processed.
 All work is done domestically, by US citizens in an ITAR compliant facility.